-The design of the Operator is tighly bound to the Percona Server for MongoDB replica set, which is briefly described in the following diagram.
+The design of the Operator is tighly bound to the Percona Server for MongoDB replica set or sharded cluster.
+Replica set cluster is briefly described in the following diagram.

 A replica set consists of one primary server and several secondary ones (two in the picture), and the client application accesses the servers via a driver.

 In the case of a sharded cluster, each shard is a replica set which contains a

 subset of data stored in the database, and the

 entry point for client applications.
 You can find out more details about sharding